Did you know that one of the most iconic Renaissance paintings of all time was painted onto a ceiling?

 The idea was to create the Pope’s tomb and decorate it with 40 sculptures, a massive undertaking that would keep Michelangelo occupied for the next 40 years while never really completing it.

-The statues that he did complete are considered to be masterpieces, even though Michelangelo himself was never really satisfied with the fact that this work remained unfinished.
+The statues that he did complete are considered to be masterpieces such as the sculpture of Moses, even though Michelangelo himself was never really satisfied with the fact that this work remained unfinished.

 This tomb can be found in the “San Pietro in Vincoli” (San Pietro in Chains) church, a minor basilica, in Rome.